petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-5-users-and-permissions/setting-permissions-and-roles.md

 ![Set different permissions to the new custom role.](./setting-permissions-and-roles/images/01.png)

-The permissions fall under different categories:
+The permissions fall under different areas:

 * __Control Panel__ - The different areas of the control panel the role has access to and what they can modify (i.e. changing configuration settings)
 * __Commerce__ - The different areas of commerce the role has access to (e.g. managing products)